 While I think this will appeal a lot to my fellow digital nomads out there, whether you splurge on this device will depend on how you work and travel.

 If you travel slowly, work in coffee shops, and fly with a checked bag, you’ll gain a lot from the Linedock.
-It won’t be frustrating to carry around the world if you’re not doing so every few days with a small carry-on bag.
+It won’t be frustrating to carry it around the world if you’re not doing so every few days with a small carry-on bag.

 Photographers and videographers will appreciate the inbuilt SD card reader and extra storage.
 The extra battery life will also help when using resource-hungry apps like Lightroom.